Best Virtual Drive Software for Windows 11: Virtual CloneDrive and Alternatives

 OSFMount, developed by PassMark Software, is a reliable and lightweight free virtual drive utility that also integrates with OSForensics.
 It supports 11 image types and lets users mount ISO files, local disk images, or RAM drives directly within Windows.

-Power users can choose how each image is emulated, either as a removable drive or as a writable RAM disk, making OSFMount particularly useful for testing, forensics, and data recovery workflows.
-Despite being free, it provides advanced control over mounting parameters, caching, and drive emulation modes.
+Power users can decide whether each image appears as a removable drive or a writable RAM disk, which makes OSFMount well suited to testing, forensic analysis, and data recovery.
+Despite being free, it offers advanced control over mounting parameters, caching, and drive-emulation modes.

 WinCDEmu